URSec/Randezvous/README.md

 name of a program in the corresponding benchmark suite.
 For compile and run, if `PROGRAM` is not specified, all the programs in the corresponding benchmark suite will be compiled/run.
-For example, running `./scripts/beebs.sh baseline` will compile all the benchmark programs in BEEBS using the Baseline configuration, and running `./scripts/coremark-pro.sh run randezvous zip-test` will run the `zip-test` program in CoreMark-Pro that was compiled using the Randezvous configuration.
+For example, running `./scripts/beebs.sh baseline` will compile all the benchmark programs in BEEBS using the `baseline` configuration, and running `./scripts/coremark-pro.sh run randezvous zip-test` will run the `zip-test` program in CoreMark-Pro that was compiled using the `randezvous` configuration.

 More specifically, we use four configurations of experiments for each benchmark
 suite: